 Housing costs in Parrish are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Florida.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Parrish is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Parrish is a town of sales and office workers, managers, and professionals.
-There are especially a lot of people living in Parrish who work in office and administrative support (14.13%), sales jobs (13.47%), and management occupations (12.51%).
+Overall, Parrish is a town of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Parrish who work in sales jobs (15.96%), management occupations (12.30%), and office and administrative support (12.00%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Parrish is worth considering.

-The per capita income in Parrish in 2010 was $30,481, which is upper middle income relative to Florida and the nation.
-This equates to an annual income of $121,924 for a family of four.
-However, Parrish contains both very wealthy and poor people as well.
+The per capita income in Parrish in 2018 was $37,241, which is upper middle income relative to Florida, and wealthy relative to the rest of the US.
+This equates to an annual income of $148,964 for a family of four.

+Parrish is a somewhat ethnically-diverse town.
 The people who call Parrish home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Parrish residents report their race to be White, followed by Asian.
 Parrish also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.05% of the town’s residents.
-Important ancestries of people in Parrish include Irish, English, Italian, and Polish.
+People of Hispanic or Latino origin account for 10.91% of the town’s residents.
+Important ancestries of people in Parrish include German, English, Irish, Italian, and French.

 The most common language spoken in Parrish is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Polish.